 Give your tag activity a name and description.

-Go to select a tag settings and decide if students should be able to choose one or multiple tags.
+Go to select a tag settings and decide if learners should be able to choose one or multiple tags.
 Determine

 Create a new tag or choose an existing tag

 Decide if any newly added tags that are added to your course after setting up the activity should be automatically added to the list of selectable tags.

 To learn more about the different set-up options you can find in the settings tab of the instructor review activity, please have a look at this article here.